Anomaly in the differential cross sections at 13 TeV: Other models

-In a recent complicated work \cite{Pakanoni}, the best description of experimental data at $|t| < 0.2$ GeV$^2$ is only the fourth variant of a complicated construction of the scattering amplitude.
-They note "As we shall see, both the real and imaginary parts of the nuclear amplitude are practically identical for $A_{2}$ and $A_{3}$, but they are substantially different from $A_{0}$ and $A_{1}$.
-Moreover, the predictions from the amplitudes $A_{2}$ and $A_{3}$ are in remarkable accord with the TOTEM data in the CNI region whereas those from $A_{0}$ and $A_{1}$ are decidedly inferior."
-Moreover in that model " cross sections very likely rise less than $L^{2}(s)$".
-However, such a verdict contradict the definition of the total cross section by the TOTEM Collaboration.
+In a recent complicated work \cite{Pakanoni}, which based on the modified Barger-Philips scattering amplitude \cite{Bar-Phil}, a qualitative description of the experimental data at $\sqrt{s} = 7,8,13 $ TeV in the near-forward region up to $-t=0.2$ GeV$^2$ was obtained.
+One of the specific moment of the model is the use of the energy dependence of the hadron form factor.
+The obtained value of $\sigma_{tot}( \sqrt{s} = 13 TeV) = 113.66 $ mb in the first variant and $111.09$ in the fourth variant of the model; the corresponding values of $\rho(t=0)$ equal $0.133$ and $0.134$.

 Another interesting model \cite{God} examines modern experimental data of the TOTEM Collaboration.
+They used two-Pomeron eikonal approximation with soft and hard Pomeron.
+A specific feature of the model is that it uses the essentially nonlinear parametrization for the soft and hard pomerons of the Regge trajectory.
+With minimum fitting parameters obtained earlier ( via fitting to elastic scattering data in the collision energy range 546 GeV $\le\sqrt{s}\le$ 7 TeV ) the model gives a good qualitative description of the new experimental data at 13 TeV.
+After refitting parameters, it gives for the data at 13 Tev $\sum \chi^2=980$.
 The result is very interesting from our viewpoint.
-We present thier Fig. 2b in our Fig.4.
-The difference between the model results and the experimental data at small momentum transfer is remarkable .
-Very likely that it shows the necessity of additional normalization.
-Hence, this very different form our model also shows the problem of the normalization or the presence of some anomaly in the differential cross sections.
+We present their Fig. 2b in our Fig.4.
+The difference between the model results and the experimental data at small momentum transfer is remarkable.
+Very likely that it shows the necessity of additional normalization of the experimental data or the existence of some anomaly in $t$ dependence of the differential cross sections. =